BradLarson/max-cv/README.md

   result is a single-channel image, usable directly by anything that expects a luminance-only input.
 For operations expecting an RGB input, you'll need to use `luminance_to_rgb()` to convert the image back to a three-channel one.

+### Image processing ###

+- **sobel_edge_detection**: Sobel edge detection, with edges highlighted in white.
+  - *strength*: Adjusts the dynamic range of the filter.
+Higher values lead to stronger edges, but can saturate the intensity colorspace.
+Default is 1.0.